jessemonroy650/Plugin-JToast-UI/README.md

 - `fire()` &mdash;> `init()` &mdash;> `message()` &mdash;> `toggle()`
 - `extinguish()` &mdash;> `init()` &mdash;> `message()` &mdash;> `toggle()`

-What should be evident is that the calls are scoping.
+What may not be evident is that the calls are scoping.
 Meaning you can call

 - `init()`, `message()`, and `fire()` in sequence
 - **_OR_** *just call*